Future Past (Duncan James album)

-Future Past is the debut and only solo studio album to be released by Blue singer Duncan James.
+Future Past is the debut studio album by English singer Duncan James.
+Produced after the disbandment of his group Blue, it was released on 12 June 2006 through Innocent Records.

 Background

 James' solo career began in October 2004, when he collaborated with singer-songwriter Keedie on the single "I Believe My Heart", which was a number-two hit on the UK Singles Chart.
 Shortly after, James began recording a solo album, with the help of producer Stephen Lipson, who had collaborated with the likes of Boyzone, Ronan Keating, Daniel Bedingfield and Will Young.
 The album was released on 12 June 2006, a week after the release of the lead single, "Sooner or Later", which only peaked at #35 on the UK Singles Chart.
 Upon the week of release, the album only peaked at #55 on the UK Albums Chart.
 In an attempt to boost sales, "Can't Stop a River" was released as the album's second single on 21 August 2006 but this charted even lower than "Sooner or Later", only peaking at #59 on the UK Singles Chart.

-It was heavily speculated at the time that James would be dropped from the label, until January 2007, when the music video for the album's third single, "Amazed", premiered on music channels throughout Europe.
-However, once again, the single's release failed to gain interest from the media and fans alike, and the single's release was cancelled in the United Kingdom, becoming a German-only release.
-Overall, the album sold less than 15,000 copies in the United Kingdom, and less than 150,000 copies worldwide.
-However, it found success in Italy, peaking at #2 on the Italian Albums Chart, for sales of more than 80,000 copies.
+"Amazed" was released as third and final single only in Italy and Germany on September 29, 2006.
+It was planned for a UK release on March 12, 2007, but was canceled when James was fired from the label in January 2007.